Eventonomy

 }, 10, 2 );

-The evnm_after_update_order action fires every time any order field changes.
+evnm_after_update_order fires whenever any order field changes.
 Check $changed_keys for 'status' and confirm the new status is 'paid':

 add_action( 'evnm_after_update_order', function ( array $order, array $changed_keys, array $context ): void {